jjwithanr/obsidian_bible_study/docs/New Testament/Revelation/Revelation12.md

 #### v.11
 >They overcame him by the blood of the Lamb and by the word of their testimony; they did not love their lives so much as to shrink from death.

+#### v.14
+>The woman was given the two wings of a great eagle, so that she might fly to the place prepared for her in the desert, where she would be taken care of for a time, times and half a time, out of the serpent's reach.

 #### v.17
 >Then the dragon was enraged at the woman and went off to make war against the rest of her offspring - those who obey God's commandments and hold to the testimony of Jesus.